How to Improve Customer Service: 5 Foundational Tips

 It is focused primarily on making life great for the customer, with every interaction.
 A customer-obsessed company curates every detail of the customer relationship, from creating a positive work culture that will inspire employees to feel good and pass those feelings to customers, to following up transactions with great, accessible customer service, troubleshooting, and answers.
 A customer obsessed company clearly loves their customer, and the feeling is usually mutual.

-1. Continually improve your culture
+1. Continually improve your company culture

 What is life like for employees at your company?
 Do they believe that the company and their co-workers have their backs?
 Does a rush order prompt employees to cancel plans, order pizza and kick up the jams to pull it off, party-style?
 Or are they grousing, making excuses, playing around on social media and pointing fingers at people they believe aren’t pulling their weight?
 Do employees think their managers have faith in them or are they being judged constantly according to seemingly arbitrary criteria?
 Is it fun to work there or is it rife with passive aggression, backbiting, blame-shifting?